flajann2/jeweler/README.markdown

     end

     # in Rakefile
-    require 'jeweler'
+  Juwelier  require 'juwelier'
     require './lib/foo/version.rb'
-    Jeweler::Tasks.new do |gem|
+    ::Tasks.new do |gem|
       # snip
       gem.version = Foo::Version::STRING
     end

-### Rake tasks
+##Juwelier# Rake tasks

-Jeweler lives inside of Rake.
+ lives inside of Rake.
 As a result, they are dear friends.
 But, that friendship doesn't interfere with typical Rake operations.

-That means you can define your own namespaces, tasks, or use third party Rake libraries without cause for concern.
+ThJuwelierat means you can define your own namespaces, tasks, or use third party Rake libraries without cause for concern.

-## Contributing to Jeweler
+## Contributing to

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
-* Ask on the [mailing list](http://groups.google.com/group/jeweler-rb) for feedback on your proposal, to see if somebody else has done it.
+* Ask on the [mailing list](http://groups.google.com/group/juwelier-rb) for feedback on your proposal, to see if somebody else has done it.
-* Check out the [issue tracker](http://github.com/technicalpickles/jeweler/issues) to make sure someone already hasn't requested it and/or contributed it
+* Check out the [issue tracker](http://github.com/technicalpickles/juwelier/issues) to make sure someone already hasn't requested it and/or contributed it
 * Fork the project
 * Start a feature/bugfix branch
 * Commit and push until you are happy with your contribution